Alternatives

 What happened to Bento.me?

-Bento.me was acquired and shut down.
-The service stopped accepting new users, and existing users had to move their pages elsewhere.
-There was no official migration tool or export option.
+Bento.me was acquired by Linktree and shut down.
+The bento.me domain now redirects to Linktree.
+Existing users had to move elsewhere with no migration tool or data export.

 Which alternative has bento grid layouts like Bento.me?